 A lot of very special people have helped us along the way.
-Designers, plastic experts, professors, engineers, optometrists, sea tidal experts, numbers geniuses and a couple of kids who weren’t prepared to leave the future of their planet in someone else’s hands.
+Designers, plastic experts, professors, engineers, optometrists, sea tidal experts, numbers geniuses, even bigger legal geniuses and a couple of kids who weren’t prepared to leave the future of their planet in someone else’s hands.

 Part of our mission is to educate & show how good design and recycled materials can help fix the single-use plastic issue.
 We've appeared on podcasts, TV shows and spoken at events including the United Nations 2020 Global Compact conference.

 The sustainable space is not regulated and so many brands get away with making wild claims.
 Whilst we're not perfect, we will always be honest and transparent.